On the statistical analysis of grouped data: when Pearson $\chi^2$ and other divisible statistics are not goodness-of-fit tests: Modeling framework

+\sara{In practice, $\beta$ is often unknown or unspecified.
+Moreover, from a technical standpoint, it is convenient to treat $T$ as an unknown parameter to be estimated, along with $\beta$.
+Since $T$ may grow without limit, we estimate it in relative terms by considering $c\sim \frac{T}{K}$.
+Therefore, $\theta=(c,\beta)^{\sf T}\in \Theta\subseteq \Real^{p}$ is the focus of estimation, and we assume $\lambda_\beta$ satisfies the usual local asymptotic normality (LAN) requirement (see Definition 7.14 in \cite[][p.104]{vandervaart})}.

-We also assume that $\lambda_\beta$ is piece-wise continuous.
-Without loss of generality, let $\X$ be a finite union of $d$-dimensional hypercubes.
+Let $\X$ be a finite union of $d$-dimensional hypercubes.
 When the region of interest is not rectangular but merely a bounded set in $\Real^d$, we can cover it with a finite union of cubes, $\mathcal{R}$, and assume $\lambda_\beta(x) = 0$ for all $x \in \mathcal{R} \setminus \X$.
 In other words, we can construct a grid on $\X$ composed of $K$ disjoint squares, or bins, denoted by $\{\Deltax\}_{k=1}^K$ and centered at points $x_k$.
 Assume all the bins have the same volume

-The observed frequencies correspond to the increments of the process $\NT(A)$ over each bin, i.e.,
+\sara{ The observed frequencies correspond to the increments of the process $\NT$ over each bin, i.e.,